GWSoftwareTools/VertexCover/README.md

 * ### Lower-Bound:
 For the lower-bound, the method is to find as many non-touching edges as possible.
 While this is a hard problem to solve precisely, we tackle it by removing an arbitrary edge `e` for as long as the edge-set is not empty.
 Because everytime we also remove the adjacent vertices `a` of `e`, we make sure no other edges exist that could touch `e`.\
-While this method already works, it is not perfect.
+While this method already works, it is not perfect:

 Imagine a triangle where you remove an edge `e`.
 As you also remove its adjacent vertices `a`, and only one vertex `o`, the one on the opposite site, remains.\
 Now only `o` is left without edges.
 We know this is not correct, we cant have a vertex cover of a triangle with `k` = 1.
 Therefore, we must treat triangles differently, which we do at the start of the method lower-bound:

-We remove all triangles exhaustively by applying our standart simplification rules.
+We remove all triangles exhaustively by applying our [reduction rules](#reduction-rules).
 Additionally, these rules are 100% correct and therefore additionally reduce the error we have in our heuristic.

 Most importantly, we can use this lower-bound to check if we need stop following a path in the search tree.
 If `k` < `l` is true at any time, we know that this instance can't be solved and we can go back up the search tree immediatly.